 Meat should be cooked thoroughly, to a temperature of 165 to 170° F (74 to 77° C), and hands should be washed thoroughly after handling raw meat, soil, or cat litter.

 Potential organ donors should be tested to prevent the spread of the parasite through transplanted organs.

-People with AIDS are also given antiretroviral drugs, which helps strengthen their immune system and reduce the risk that toxoplasmosis will be reactivated.
+People with AIDS are also given antiretroviral drugs, which help strengthen the immune system and reduce the risk that toxoplasmosis will be reactivated.

 Most infected people without symptoms and with a healthy immune system do not require treatment.

 People with an eye infection can be given pyrimethamine plus sulfadiazine (or clindamycin) plus leucovorin.
-Prednisone or another corticosteroid is often given at the same time to reduce inflammation.
+Prednisone or another corticosteroid is usually given at the same time to reduce inflammation.

 Women who acquire toxoplasmosis during pregnancy should see a doctor who specializes in toxoplasmosis during pregnancy.
-The choice of drugs is complicated and depends on when the pregnant woman acquires the infection (which trimester) and whether the fetus has already been infected.
+The choice of drugs is complicated and depends on when the pregnant woman acquired the infection (which trimester) and whether the fetus has already been infected.
 Pyrimethamine can cause birth defects and is not used during the 1st trimester of pregnancy.
 Spiramycin (an antibiotic) may be used during the 1st trimester to help prevent the spread of toxoplasmosis from the woman to the fetus.
 Spiramycin is not commercially available in the United States, but doctors may obtain it from the U.S. Food and Drug Administration (FDA).

 Newborns who were infected before birth are usually given pyrimethamine, sulfadiazine, and leucovorin for a year after birth.